United States Army Ordnance Corps: The Ordnance Order of Samuel Sharpe

 On 26 February 1628 the Court of Assistants in London, England directed that "five pieces of ordnance and a great quantity of other arms and great shot" belonging to a settlement near modern-day Salem, Massachusetts be placed under the control of Mr. Samuel Sharpe, making him the first European "Master Gunner of our Ordnance" on the American continent.

 U.S. Army Ordnance Corps personnel

 Chiefs of Ordnance

 The head of the Ordnance Corps Branch is the Chief of Ordnance.
 In addition, the Ordnance Corps Command Sergeant Major and the Ordnance Corps Chief Warrant Officer assist the Chief of Ordnance with the supervising of the health, training, and welfare of the Soldiers, Warrant Officers, and Officers of the Ordnance Branch.
-In addition, the Chief of Ordnance holds a secondary hat as the Commandant of the Ordnance School at Fort Lee, Virginia.
+In addition, the Chief of Ordnance holds a secondary hat as the Commandant of the Ordnance School at Fort Gregg-Adams.
 As of 2020, there have been 42 Chiefs of Ordnance in the U.S. Army.